 It’s true that face recognition systems can easily be exposed to spoofing attacks; it doesn’t mean you can’t do anything to prevent them.
 Some biometric liveness checks can help you fight against hacking attempts.

-Let’s get to know about some techniques to prevent face recognition spoofing.
+And now, let’s get to know about some techniques to prevent face recognition spoofing.

 There are various methods to counter face spoof attacks.
 They all come under the general term of “liveness detection.”

 Liveness detection aims to identify if a face is alive or created by cybercrooks.
 In short, the technology detects the difference between a real face and a replica.

 There are two major approaches when it comes to liveness detection, known as active and passive liveness detection.
 The active approach needs users to evidence their “liveness” by communicating with a face recognition system.
 On the contrary, passive liveness detection is hidden from the end-user and doesn’t need any action on its side.